webmin/webmin.com/content/security.md

 {{< alert warning question "Found a bug?"
 "If you info found a new security related bug report it at **[security@webmin.com](mailto:security@webmin.com)**" >}}

 ### Webmin prior to 2.670
+#### Privilege escalation via Custom Command parameters

+- An untrusted Webmin user with access to the Custom Commands module and allowed to run commands with paramaters can exploit the lack of input sanitization to execute arbitrary commands as root.
+Commands without parameters are not vulnerable to this bug.

+  > Thanks to BoGeun Jang for finding and reporting this bug.

 #### File Manager search results may include restricted directories

 - A Webmin user who is limited to two or more directories may see the